OfficeDev/teams-toolkit/docs/sdk/teamsfx.teamsfxadaptivecardactionhandler.triggerverb.md

 ## TeamsFxAdaptiveCardActionHandler.triggerVerb property

 The verb defined in adaptive card action that can trigger this handler.
+The verb string here is case-insensitive.

 <b>Signature:</b>